The Raku Group is a volunteer run group that aims to meet once every 2 months on a Saturday at Auckland Studio Potters.

 - Generally the group meets every 2 months - sometimes a bit longer.

-- Costs: A studio fee of $9 for the day + kiln fees which are variable depending on the number of people and number of firings.
+- Costs: A studio fee of $15 (or $12 on concession card) for the day + kiln fees which are variable depending on the number of people and number of firings.

 - Requirements: You must be an ASP member.

 - Beginners to raku are welcome.
 No Raku experience necessary!